JetBrains/intellij-platform-plugin-template/README.md

     - Sets publish channel depending on the plugin version, i.e. `1.0.0-beta` -> `beta` channel.
     - Patches the Changelog and commits.
 - [Template Cleanup](.github/workflows/template-cleanup.yml)
-    - Triggered once on `push` event when a new template-based repository has been created.
+    - Triggered once on the `push` event when a new template-based repository has been created.
-    - Overrides the scaffold with files from `.github/template-cleanup` directory.
+    - Overrides the scaffold with files from the `.github/template-cleanup` directory.
     - Overrides JetBrains-specific sentences or package names with ones specific to the target repository.
     - Removes redundant files.